lettemax/news-scraper/README.md

 # news-scraper
- a web app that lets users view and leave comments on the latest news
+A web app that lets users view and leave comments on the latest news

 ### Overview